Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 * **Install the server**: This step entails installing the Tella Web server and configuring the domain name to ensure its proper functioning.
 * **Set up your project on your server**: In this step, the project is set up on Tella Web, user accounts are created for reporters, data analysts, and other relevant roles.
 Additionally, a secure configuration is established for the reporters' Tella apps, depending on their context and situation, and necessary trainings are conducted.
 Any questions or concerns are addressed during this phase.
-* **Get people in the ground ready to start submitting reports**: Reporters install Tella on their phones, whether it's an Android or iPhone device.
+* **Get people on the ground ready to start submitting reports**: Reporters install Tella on their phones, whether it's an Android or iPhone device.
 They then connect to the Tella Web project and start collecting information, ensuring a smooth and efficient reporting process.

 ## Install the server